SEND

 For pupils with SEND leaving the school in Year 6, the SENCO will meet with secondary school SENCOs at a transition meeting during the summer term to discuss individual children (their strengths, needs and provision) and handover paperwork.
 There is also a secondary transition day for Year 6 pupils to attend their new school in the summer term.
 Additional visits and a programme of induction will be arranged between The Epiphany School and the new school's SENCO as appropriate to meet the needs of the pupil.

-Our SENCO, Miss Kate Webster, works in school on Mondays, Tuesdays and Wednesdays and can be contacted via the school office on 01202 530960 or via email on office@epiphany.bournemouth.sch.uk.
+Our SENCO, Mrs Pankhurst, works in school full time and can be contacted via the school office on 01202 530960 or via email on office@epiphany.bournemouth.sch.uk

 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND

-All of our extra-curricular activities and school visits are available to all our pupils, including our before and after school clubs.
-On some occasions, school may ask parents to accompany their child on school trips to support the safety and enjoyment of the trip.
+All of our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs.
+The school may ask parents to accompany their child on school trips to support the safety and enjoyment of the visit.
 All pupils are encouraged to go on our residential trips in Year 5 and Year 6.
-No pupil is ever excluded from taking part in these activities because of their SEN or disability.

 The Epiphany School’s Accessibility Plan can be found on the website.